ngwessels/angular-project/README.md

 _Below is a list of features this application has_
   1. Angular framework
   2. Firebase Realtime database
+  3. FireBase Hosting

 ###Possible Features in the Future
 _Below is a list of planned features that have not been worked on yet_
   1. Firebase Storage.
 Storing all photos
-  2. API Call getting realtime weather Informatio
+  2. API Call getting realtime weather Informatiom

 ### Known Bugs
 * None identified